Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Semantic Segmentation

 \subsection{Multiclass Toothfairy2 Perturbation Sweep}

+For multiclass semantic segmentation we built a diverse set of models with $|\mathcal{M}|=8$.
+All but one of the models were trained on the Toothfairy2 datasets taken from the MICCAI2024 challenge~\cite{2024TMI,2025CVPR}, the exception being the generalist TotalSegmentator~\cite{wasserthal_totalsegmentator_2023} model.
+The model set comprised of a wide range of architectures: 2D nnU-Net, residual-encoder 3D nnU-Net, SwinUNETR, TotalSegmentator, UMamba and VMamba.

-For multiclass semantic segmentation we investigated applying both additive Gaussian noise (controlled by $\sigma$) and Gamma Correction (controlled by $\gamma$) as input perturbations.
+We investigated applying both additive Gaussian noise (controlled by $\sigma$) and Gamma Correction (controlled by $\gamma$) as input perturbations.
 For feature space perturbation we investigated applying spatial DropOut to the bottleneck and skip connection layers of the network, where the strength of the perturbation is controlled by the proportion of feature maps dropped at each layer $p_{d}$.
-We report the performance of both CTE-EI (\cref{tab:cte_ei_toothfairy}) and CTE-NHD (\cref{tab:cte_nhd_toothfairy}).
+We report the performance of both CMR-EI (\cref{tab:CMR_ei_toothfairy}) and CMR-NHD (\cref{tab:CMR_nhd_toothfairy}).